Skip to main content

 }

-Add features to your actions
+Add mixins to your actions

 Check for Internet connectivity